muhammadrefa/esp8266-http-sketch/README.md

 esp8266 HTTP Sketch
 =========================
-Arduino IDE sketch to use HTTP GET and POST in esp8266
+Arduino IDE sketch to use HTTP GET and POST in esp8266.
+PHP example included.

 How to use?
 -------------------------